DonaH/toy_pulse/README.md

 ### Your page should show up nicely.

 # Contacts
-* if you have questions please post it in github or contact me directly at my email: dona.hsieh@gmail.com
+* if you have questions please post it on github or contact me directly at my email: dona.hsieh@gmail.com

 ### Happy coding!